Emmotes/ic_spoilers/docs/melf.md

     "id": 2704,
     "flavour_text": "",
     "description": {
         "desc": "Melf takes note of the most represented non-Support Role among the other Champions in the formation.
 His Custom Support Spell is increased by $(amount)% for each Champion that has that Role in the formation.
 In the event of a tie, Champions with all of the tied Roles are counted.
-Melf himself also gains the most represented Role(s)."
+Melf himself also gains the most represented Role(s).", "post": {
+            "conditions": [
+                {
+                    "condition": "not static_desc",
+                    "desc": "^^$melf_ranked_roles_stacks"
+                }
+            ]
+        }
     },
     "effect_keys": [
         {